svchinche/CCOMS/README.md

 * There are two ways of update
     * Recreate - Will terminate all your replica, and recreate a new deployment.
     * Rolling - Not updating the instances at once, updating application with stages.
 We use this for zero downtime to keep application available for customer. </br>

 Below are the option that we use in rolling update
-        - MaxSurge : How many replicas in addition of existing replica.
+* MaxSurge : How many replicas in addition of existing replica.
 If we have four replica and if you mention 50% of surge, total available replica will be six
-        - MaxUnable : How many pods can be unavailable.
+* MaxUnavailable : How many pods can be unavailable.
 If you keep value as 1, it will terminate and update the pod one by one.
-		    - MinimumReadySeconds : We say minimum wait when new/updated pod is ready for serving request, ideal way would be to have ReadynessProbe
+* MinimumReadySeconds : We say minimum wait when new/updated pod is ready for serving request, ideal way would be to have ReadynessProbe
-		    - Revision history : It keep revision for deployment, this will help us to restore back using these revision
+* Revision history : It keep revision for deployment, this will help us to restore back using these revision

-	Implementation:
+**Implementation**
-	  I have automated zero downtime patching by updating kubernetes manifest [deployment yaml] file, which is automated through ansible in below command, i have provided extra argument to update microservices with tag 1.2. and default value was latest
+I have automated zero downtime patching by updating kubernetes manifest [deployment yaml] file, which is automated through ansible</br>
+in below command, i have provided extra argument to update microservices with tag 1.2. and default value was latest</br>

 ```
 [root@ansible_node ansible_k8s-ccoms-deployment]# ansible-playbook -e "ccoms_service_tag=1.2" ccoms_playbook.yaml